-- Competitors will attempt to drop a marker within a valid scoring area close to a set goal.
-15.9.1 The scoring area(s) will have unique times of validity. - 15.9.2 Task data: - position of goal/target. a. - description of scoring area(s) and their validity times - 15.9.3 The result is the distance from the mark to the target, if displayed, or goal.
-Smallest result is best. - A competitor who does not achieve a mark inside a scoring area during its time of validity, 15.9.4 will not achieve a result.
+- 15.9.1 Competitors will attempt to drop a marker within a valid scoring area close to a set goal.
+The scoring area(s) will have unique times of validity. - 15.9.2 Task data: - a. position of goal/target. - b. description of scoring area(s) and their validity times - 15.9.3 The result is the distance from the mark to the target, if displayed, or goal.
+Smallest result is best. - 15.9.4 A competitor who does not achieve a mark inside a scoring area during its time of validity, will not achieve a result.